 Unilateral “Core” Exercises

-The below exercises challenge your body perfectly because they force the core to do its job.
-That said, technically all unilateral exercises are core work!
-Each one requires more stability than a bi-lateral exercise which makes your core work double time.
+The exercises below challenge your body perfectly because they force the core to do its job.
+That said, technically, all unilateral exercises are core work!
+Each one requires more stability than a bilateral exercise, which makes your core work double time.

 Single Arm Farmers Carry